 Pratik Patel

-Pratik Patel provided an overview of the Office 365 suite, highlighting how Microsoft's 365 platform and Power Platform can enhance office productivity by improving document management, internal communications, and project management.
+Pratik Patel explored the Microsoft Office 365 suite and Microsoft Power Platform, highlighting their potential to enhance office productivity through improved document management, internal communications, and project management.

 Ryan Goggin